pantuza/omf-pipenv/README.md

 ## Description

 [Pipenv](https://github.com/kennethreitz/pipenv/) is a Python Development Workflow for Humans.
-This plugin allows you to have fish completion for pipenv.
+This plugin allows you to have automatic pipenv activation when entering projects directory.
 The only thing you have to do is to install it!

 ## Install